Chimamanda Ngozi Adichie, author portrait

 Chimamanda Ngozi Adichie

 CHIMAMANDA NGOZI ADICHIE grew up in Nigeria.
 Her work has been translated into more than fifty-five languages.
 She is the author of the novels Purple Hibiscus, which won the Commonwealth Writers’ Prize; Half of a Yellow Sun, which was the recipient of the Women’s Prize for Fiction “Best of the Best” award; Americanah, which won the National Book Critics Circle Award; the story collection The Thing Around Your Neck and the essays We Should All Be Feminists and Dear Ijeawele, or A Feminist Manifesto in Fifteen Suggestions.
-She is the author of Notes on Grief, and, most recently, Dream Count.
-Additionally, she has written a children's book, Mama’s Sleeping Scarf under the name Nwa Grace-James.
+Her most recent work is an essay about losing her father, Notes on Grief; Mama’s Sleeping Scarf, a children’s book written as Nwa Grace-James; and a novel, Dream Count.
 A recipient of a MacArthur Fellowship, she divides her time between the United States and Nigeria.

 Dream Count